pepopowitz/your-first-react-app-exercises/exercise-13/README.md

 }
 ```

-That's all it takes to convert from a class component to a stateless functional one!
+That's all it takes to convert from a class component to a functional one!

-👉 Convert the `FriendProfile` component from a stateless functional component to a class component
+👉 Convert the `FriendProfile` component from a functional component to a class component

 Check your browser to make sure the components are still rendering properly!

 If you get stuck, [see a possible solution here](./SOLUTIONS.md#friendprofile-to-class).

-👉 Convert the `Friends` component from a stateless functional component to a class component
+👉 Convert the `Friends` component from a functional component to a class component

 The functional `Friends` component calls a function named `renderFriends()`.
 You could leave this as a standalone function, or you could make it another method on the `Friends` class.
 If you choose to make it another method, remember that you'll need to specify `this.` when you call it.